nagswarnaa/DesignPatterns/README.md

 Therefore, while SRP often results in creating more classes, the principle should be applied judiciously to strike the right balance between simplicity and modularity.

-In the Java Collections Framework, the principle of Single Responsibility is followed meticulously, ensuring that each class has one and only one reason to change.
-This principle is a key aspect of SOLID design principles, promoting greater maintainability and a cleaner, more modular structure.
+In the Java Collections Framework, the principle of Single Responsibility is followed, ensuring that each class has one and only one reason to change.
+This principle is a key aspect of SOLID design principles, promoting a cleaner, more modular structure.

 A clear example of the Single Responsibility Principle (SRP) in the Java Collections Framework is the distinction between the `List`, `Set`, and `Map` interfaces, each serving a distinct purpose: